What Is The Best Resin Flooring Option For Your Food And Beverage Processing Facility?

 Food and beverage processing facilities present a unique set of flooring challenges, due to their intense operational environments, so it is very important to select the correct resin flooring option.
 The floors must be able to endure extreme temperatures, thermal shock, animal fats, hot oils, caustic cleaners, and strong acids.

 So, what resinous floor is right for your food and beverage processing facility?
 Keep reading to find out.

 Resin flooring systems are available in a wide range of shapes and sizes, and they have been designed to properly meet the operational requirements of each working area within a food and beverage facility.

 There are many different products to choose from, but this blog will explain the three main categories of resinous flooring options: Urethane Cement, Methyl Methacrylate (MMA), and Epoxy.

-Urethane cement products are a very popular choice in the food industry as they offer a number of beneficial properties.
-Urethane floors offer desirable properties such as chemical, thermal shock, heat, and impact resistance.
+Urethane cement products are a very popular choice within the food industry, as they contain many beneficial properties.

 Methyl Methacrylate (MMA)

-For most food and beverage manufacturing facilities epoxy is only suitable for non-processing zones such as packaging and staff break areas, which are not subject to the same high protection demands.
+For most food and beverage manufacturing facilities, Epoxy is only suitable for non-processing zones such as packaging and staff break areas, which are not subject to the same high protection demands.